 A guinea pig can live up to 8 years.

 The weight of an adult guinea pig ranges from 1.5 to 2.6 pounds.
+Guinea pigs are also between 8 and 12 inches long.

 Chinchilla vs. Guinea Pig Care

-That’s why you should provide at least two square feet of floor space and sufficient height for hopping.
+Chinchillas have a habit of chewing, so you’ll need a wired cage with a smooth bottom.
+They love to hop, climb, and jump, so provide at least two square feet of floor space and sufficient height for hopping.

 Chinchilla vs. Guinea Pig Special Requirements

 Since chinchillas have very thick fur and don’t like moisture, they don’t take baths in water.
+They need a special dust powder, usually daily.

 Both guinea pigs and chinchillas need to chew continuously.
+If they don’t, their teeth will grow abnormally and can cause injuries.

-Chinchillas are very fragile, and you need to make sure that you cushion them when you pick them up.
+Chinchillas are very fragile, so cushion them when you pick them up.
+Never try to hold a chinchilla’s tail.

-Besides, because of their nervous temperament, they need consistency in their daily routine.
+Because of their nervous temperament, they need consistency in their daily routine.
+If that consistency is missing, they may get ill.

-If you choose a guinea with fabulous fur, you will also need to prevent matting by grooming their fur weekly.
+To keep a guinea’s feet healthy, trim their nails regularly.
+If you choose a guinea with long fur, you’ll also need to prevent matting by grooming weekly.

 Chinchilla vs. Guinea Pig Cost